ncguilbeault/bonsai-docker/README.md

 You can pull the docker images directly from docker hub and run them without building using the following:
 ```
 docker pull ncguilbeault/bonsai-docker:bonsai-base
+docker tag ncguilbeault/bonsai-docker:bonsai-base bonsai-base
 ```

 ## Build

-To build, you should run the following:
+To build the containers, you should run the following:

 ```
 cd /path/to/bonsai-docker